EtereohZ/Notas-de-estudio-CCNA/CCNA/Automation/REST API's.md

 An API is a software interface that allows two applications to communicate with each other.
 They encode data in either XML or [[JSON]].

-En una arquitectura [[Soitware-Defined Networking]], las API's se usan para comunicar entre apps y el controlador SDN, y entre el controlador SDN y los equipos de red.
+En una arquitectura [[Software-Defined Networking]], las API's se usan para comunicar entre apps y el controlador SDN, y entre el controlador SDN y los equipos de red.